harbour/core/harbour/contrib/hbnf/readme.txt

 This library has been ported to Harbour by Luiz Rafael Culik

 //TODO
-The follow functions must be rewrite in C asm\adapter.asm               ;     FT_ADAPTER() asm\default.asm               ;     FT_DEFAULT()
+The following functions must be rewritten in C: asm\adapter.asm               ;     FT_ADAPTER() asm\default.asm               ;     FT_DEFAULT()
 asm\inp.asm                   ;     FT_INP()